joacoleza/whatsapp-bot/README.md

    npm install
    ```

-3. Create a _.env_ file copying the _.env.example_ file content and update the values
+3. Create a _.env_ file by copying the contents of the _.env.example_ file and update the required values, such as your OpenAI API key.

 ---